-Betting on politics in America is not legal right now despite scores of media outlets and websites hinting otherwise.
+Betting on politics on US betting sites is not legal right now despite scores of media outlets and websites hinting otherwise.
 While the US gets used to introducing legal sports betting to the country on a state-by-state basis, actually being able to bet on politics is a different matter altogether.

 Americans love their politics.
 The two-party system effectively creates hostile divides between Republicans and Democrats and turns the political landscape into a contest.
 Much like a sport between two teams, US politics is actually the perfect stage for betting.